 The ROI of Evergreen Content

-Simply put, the ROI of evergreen content is incalculably high.
+Simply put, the potential ROI of evergreen content is exceptionally high.
 When done right, evergreen content can drive hoards of traffic to your website for years to come.
 With a strong keyword strategy, the right topic selection, and a rich, well-researched and informative piece of content, you could be well on your way to evergreen content success.

 Remember, while evergreen content can last forever, SEO rankings don’t.
 Keep in mind as you’re creating and publishing your evergreen content, that even though your content has the potential to last forever, rankings change frequently.
 If you are able to get your evergreen content in a featured snippet or answer box, make sure you’re tracking important keywords for it and monitoring your rankings.